Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 The air flow during a sneeze moves at a speed of 160 kilometers per hour.

-Full bladder the same size as a large grapefruit.
+Full bladder matches the size of a large grapefruit.

 Women blink twice as often as men.